UF Graduate Students

-5th-Year Student: Brianna T. Ricker, M.S., M.A.
-Texas Tech University E-mail: brianna.ricker@ttu.edu
+6th-Year Student: Brianna T. Ricker, M.S., M.A.
+Clinical Psychology Ph.D.
+Program, Texas Tech University E-mail: brianna.ricker@ttu.edu

 Brianna graduated with a B.A. in Psychology and a minor in Sociology from Southwestern University.
 She then worked as a caseworker for adults with serious mental illness in a small, rural community mental health clinic.
 Brianna completed her M.S. in Psychological Sciences from the University of Texas at Dallas, where she studied developmental trajectories of externalizing behaviors among low income, ethnic minority children and how these trajectories are associated with academic achievement.
-She also completed her M.A. in Clinical Psychology at Texas Tech University, where she studied the mediating role of peer victimization in the links between harmful parenting behaviors and child externalizing behavior problems.
+Brianna joined the Clinical Psychology Ph.D.
+Program at TTU under the mentorship of Dr. Cooley in Fall 2020.
+She is currently completing the Charleston Consortium Psychology Internship Program.

 Master’s Thesis: “Parental Psychological Control and Childhood Externalizing Problems: The Mediating Role of Peer Victimization”